Living (Revocable) Trusts

 Once the gross estate is determined, certain deductions are permitted.
 The most common deductions are for transfers to the decedent's spouse (see Marital Deduction, below), transfers to charity (see Charitable Deduction, below), state estate taxes paid, the decedent's debts, funeral and burial expenses, and the expenses of administering the estate (attorney and accountant fees, executor fees, etc.).
 The gross estate minus these deductions is known as the "taxable estate."

 Once the estate tax is calculated, certain credits are allowed.
 Each individual is allowed a unified credit which can be applied to transfers made both during life and at death (again, unification of the tax systems).
-In 2012, the unified credit is $1,772,800 (which effectively means that estates of $5.12 million or less are not subject to estate tax).
-In 2013, absent new legislation, the unified credit reverts back to $345,800 (sheltering estates up to $1 million) and the maximum rate reverts back to 55%.
+In 2013, the unified credit is $2,045,800 (which effectively means that estates of $5.25 million or less are not subject to estate tax).
+In 2014, this equivalent level rises to $5.34 million.

 A key aspect of the federal estate tax is that the unified credit is "portable."
 This means that a husband and wife each have a credit of $5.45 million, for a total of $10.9 million.
 To the extent that the credit of one spouse is not used (at the first spouse's death), the survivor may use the unused credit to shelter his/her estate.

 A credit is allowed for foreign death taxes paid.
 Finally, a credit is allowed for taxes paid on gifts which were added back to the estate before calculating the estate tax (the last step in unification).

-In order to illustrate the application of the transfer tax systems discussed above, consider the following example which assumes that no changes are made to the current federal estate tax system:
+In order to illustrate the application of the transfer tax systems discussed above, consider the following example:

 John Smith, a widower and Vermont resident, dies on